uchicago-cs/cmsc35350/_sources/syllabus.rst.txt

 Course organization
 -------------------

-This course is divided into three components:
+We expect this course to be divided into two components:

 * **Lectures**: The Tuesday and Thursday lectures will present technical material on deep learning systems.
 * **Paper**: Students have to write a paper on some aspect of neuromorphic computing.